-The University of Georgia and Ft.
-Valley State University, the U.S. Department of Agriculture and counties of the state cooperating.
-Cooperative Extension, the University of Georgia College of Agricultural and Environmental Sciences, offers edu-cational programs, assistance and materials to all people without regard to race, color, national origin, age, gender or disability.
+The University of Georgia and Fort Valley State University, the U.S. Department of Agriculture and counties of the state cooperating.
+UGA Extension offers educational programs, assistance and materials to all people without regard to race, color, national origin, age, gender or disability.